IBM/ansible-storage-protect/README.md

 ### Preparing the dsmadmc connection

 The dsmadmc CLI requires a `dsm.sys` file to be created to be able to point at IBM Storage Protect instance.
-The `sysfile` module exists to prepare this file in readiness for runing modules if this file has not already been creaed.
+The `dsm_sysfile` module exists to prepare this file in readiness for runing modules if this file has not already been creaed.
 You can use the following example code:

 ```
 - name: Create dsm.sys
-  ibm.storage_protect.sysfile:
+  ibm.storage_protect.dsm_sysfile:
     server_name: "ibmsp01"
     tcp_server_address: "10.10.10.10"
 ```